Happy New Year!!!

 We arrived in Athens in the evening and then we took the metro to the city centre.
 A one way metro ticket costs €8.
 You also have the option to take the express bus which might take a little bit longer but only costs €5.

-After unpacking in our beautiful Airbnb in Koukaki area ( which is only about 10 mins away from the Acropolis by walking), we went out for dinner at “Skoumpri” which is a Seafood tavern!
+After unpacking in our beautiful Airbnb in Koukaki area ( which was within a 10 mins walk from the Acropolis), we went out for dinner at “Skoumpri” which is a Seafood tavern!
 So if you are into fresh fish, this is the place to be.

 We ordered zucchini fries for starters and salmon pasta for main, both which were delicious!
 I think we each paid around €15 and we had to take some of the pasta as a takeaway because the portions were so big!!

-After having breakfast on our little beautiful balcony, it was time for some sight seeing!
+After having breakfast on our little cosy balcony, it was time for some sight seeing!

 On our first full day in Athens we wanted to see the main attractions.